-17. The Peoples Health Care Act
+16. The Connecting Care Act

-On April 18, 2019, The People's Health Care Act (the "Act") received Royal Assent.
-This legislation is a key component of the government's plan to build a modern, sustainable and integrated health care system.
-The Act grants the Minister of Health and Long-Term Care (the "Minister") the power to transfer assets, liabilities, rights, obligations and employees of certain government organizations, including the LHIN, into Ontario Health (a new Crown Agency created by the Act), a health service provider, or an integrated care delivery system.
-The Act also grants the Minister the power to dissolve these organizations.
+On May 30, 2019, the Connecting Care Act (the "CCA") was proclaimed with key sections of the Act, including the creation of a new Crown Agency called Ontario Health, effective June 6, 2019.
+This legislation is a key component of the government's plan to build an integrated health care system.
+The CCA grants the Minister of Health (the "Minister") the power to transfer assets, liabilities, rights, obligations and employees of certain government organizations, including the LHINs, into Ontario Health, a health service provider, or an integrated care delivery system.
+The CCA also grants the Minister the power to dissolve the transferred organizations.